 We are forever travelling.
 I spent two years with my wife and son to complete my doctorate in tax and estate planning in England.

-Many of us have insurance, real estate, bank accounts and pension funds overseas.
-When you build your 3-Generation Testamentary Trust Will or a simple Will on our law firm’s website, does it cover these overseas’s assets?
+Many have insurance, real estate, bank accounts and pension funds overseas.
+You can build a 3-Generation Testamentary Trust Will on our law firm’s website.
+However:

-Legal Consolidated’s tax-effective Wills (even the non-tax effective ones) are automatically drafted to include worldwide assets.
+Legal Consolidated’s 3-Generation Testamentary Trust Wills are automatically drafted to include worldwide assets.

-Tasmania has a unique signing structure for their Wills.
-All Legal Consolidated’s Wills comply also with Tasmanian law.
-This is as well as the laws in all Australian States and Territories.
+Tasmania has a unique signing structure for its Wills.
+All Legal Consolidated’s Wills comply with Tasmanian law and the laws of all Australian States and Territories.

 Under the Hague Conference on Private International Law, these 83 countries automatically honour Wills prepared by Legal Consolidated.
 We draft our Wills to satisfy the Hague Convention: